Eligibility and Funding Allocations

 Municipalities determine projects and activities to be funded based on local priorities within the general criteria set out in the program guidelines and are encouraged to take a long-term approach to planning for capital projects.
 Municipalities may choose to contribute funds to other municipalities, regional services commissions, or non-profit organizations for use towards eligible MSI projects.

 Eligible capital projects include municipal roads, bridges, public transit vehicles/facilities, emergency services facilities/equipment, water and wastewater systems, solid waste management facilities/equipment, regional and community airport facilities/equipment, and other municipal buildings such as recreation and sports facilities, libraries, public works buildings, and cultural and community centres.

-MSI funding is allocated annually and paid to municipalities following legislative approval of the provincial budget; submission of sufficient project applications; and submission and/or certification of Statement of Funding and Expenditures.
+MSI funding is allocated and paid to municipalities following legislative approval of the program budget; submission of sufficient project applications; and submission and/or certification of Statement of Funding and Expenditures.

-For 2016-17, almost $1.24 billion is estimated.
-Of this total, $30 million is to be applied to operating priorities.
-The remainder is to be applied to qualifying capital projects.
-The capital funding includes $359.5 million in funding previously provided under the Basic Municipal Transportation Grant (BMTG).
+For 2018, $668 million will be allocated under the MSI program.
+Of this total, $30 million will be applied to operating priorities.
+The remainder will be applied to qualifying capital projects.
+The capital funding includes $344 million in funding previously provided under the Basic Municipal Transportation Grant (BMTG).

-The 2016 MSI allocations (available here) continue to include both the former BMTG funding and MSI funding.
+The 2018 MSI allocations (available here) continue to include both the former BMTG funding and MSI funding.
 Allocations are calculated using the current MSI formula for the MSI funds, while the amounts of the former BMTG are calculated using the current BMTG formula.
-Use of all funding follows the terms and conditions that will be outlined in the 2016 MSI capital and operating administrative guidelines.
+Use of all funding follows the terms and conditions that will be outlined in the 2018 MSI capital and operating guidelines.